 What Kinds of Cases Go to Mount Auburn, IA Small Claims Court?

 You can always sue an individual Mount Auburn, IA Small Claims Court if they live in Mount Auburn, IA County.
 You can always sue a company in Mount Auburn, IA Small Claims Court if their business is located in Mount Auburn, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Mount Auburn, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes